MaxChip101/PSS-interpreter/docs/pss.md

 ### Input And Output

 The `!` command would print the value of the pointer to the console.
 The `?` command would set the value of the pointer to the input number from the console.
-The `c` prefix if put before a `!` or a `?` would change the value to a character. `c!` would print the ASCII value of the pointer value, while `c?` would recieve a character and turn it into the ASCII value of that character.
+The prefixs for printing is `c, n, s`. `c` turn the output valure into a char. `n` creates a new line. `s` creates a white space. for input, the only prefix is `c` which would turn the input type into a character.
+Prefixs are put before a command like `c!` which would print the ASCII value of the pointer value, while `c?` would recieve a character and turn it into the ASCII value of that character.
 For example: `1^1:?c!`.
 This code gets the ASCII value of b which is 98 and prints the ASCII character of 98.
 Here is the pseudo code of how it works:
 ```c
 int memory[1][1]; // initialize
 memory[0][0] = getline(int); // ?